Bootstrap test procedure for variance components in nonlinear mixed effects models in the presence of nuisance parameters and a singular Fisher Information Matrix: Proposed methodology

 Let us denote by $\theta = (\meanrandom, \Lambda, \sigma^2)$ the unknown vector of model parameters taking values in $\Theta$, by $\fv{\cdot}{\theta}$ the density of the $i$th individual response $\obs_i$ given a parameter $\theta\in\Theta$, by $\fc{\theta}$ the conditional density of $\obs_i$ given the random effect $\xi_i$ and a parameter $\theta$, and by $\pi_\df(\cdot)$ the density of the $\df$-dimensional standard Gaussian density.
 With these notations we can define the log-likelihood of the model given the $\n$-sample $\obs_{1:\n}$ by

 We consider the marginal likelihood defined as the complete likelihood integrated over the distribution of the random effects, since the random effects $\xi_i$ are unobserved.

-With our notations, the distribution of the random effects $\xi_i$ does not depend on any parameter, contrary to the common case where the random effects are defined as the scaled version $b_i$.
-With the latter definition, the distribution of the latent variables depends on $\Lambda$, and is not defined on the entire parameter space since we only constrain $\Gamma = \Lambda\Lambda^T$ to be positive semi-definite.
+We recall that contrary to the usual formulation of nonlinear mixed effects models, where the random effects are defined as the scaled version $b_i$, the one considered in \eqref{eq:model} has the advantage to lead to a parameter-free distribution for the random effects $\xi_i$.
+Indeed, with the former definition, the distribution of the latent variables depends on $\Lambda$, and is not defined on the entire parameter space since we only constrain $\Gamma = \Lambda\Lambda^T$ to be positive semi-definite.
 When dealing with linear models, since the variance of the random effects adds up with the noise variance, the fact that some diagonal components in $\Gamma$ are null is not an issue.
-However, the change of variable $b_i = \Lambda\xi_i$ is a $\mathcal{C}^1$ diffeomorphism if and only if the diagonal coefficients of $\Lambda$ are nonnegative.
+However, the change of variables $b_i = \Lambda\xi_i$ is a $\mathcal{C}^1$ diffeomorphism if and only if the diagonal coefficients of $\Lambda$ are strictly nonnegative.
 Without this assumption the two parametrizations are no longer equivalent as illustrated in the supplementary material (see section \ref{sec:diffparam}).
 Our parametrization is similar to the so-called reparametrization trick proposed by \cite{kingma2014} to train variational autoencoders with back-propagation.